Someone is about to be raped, but at the last minute

 - Skip Beat! gives us Reino in the forest with Kyouko with a spine-shivering creepy lead-up that is completely and utterly ruined by the arrival of the moment's Big Damn Hero: Fuwa Sho

 - Pet Shop of Horrors: In the original manga series, D almost gets raped three times by men; Leon prevents two of them.
 One of those rape attempts included a kiss and getting to second base.

 - In Saint Beast, Pandora, who is very beautiful and slight for an angel, gets assaulted in the woods by a group of stronger angels.
 Fortunately Judas happens to be passing by and flies into a rage when he realizes what's happening.

 - Haou Airen: More than once, but special note goes to the Too Dumb to Live triad guys who grab the escaping and BSOD'ing Kurumi and attempt to make her a Sex Slave and Reilan having her schoolmates try to rape Kurumi, out of jealousy and as a part of her Thanatos Gambit..
-Hakuron saves her both times, of course.
+Hakuron saves her both times.
 Which doesn't stop him from sexing her up in non-con/dub-con ways, tho.